 About the Teen Pregnancy Prevention (TPP) Program

-This tiered, evidence-based program provides competitive grants to a broad range of organizations and agencies.
-Administered by the Office of Adolescent Health (OAH), the TPP Program was initially funded in FY2010 at $110 million, and has been funded at $101 million since FY 2014.
+This tiered, evidence-based program that provides competitive grants to a broad range of organizations and agencies is currently administered by the Office of Population Affairs (OPA).
+The TPP Program was initially funded in FY2010 at $110 million, and has been funded at $101 million since FY 2014.
 Each year, funding must be secured for the program.
 Up to 10% of TPP Program funds can be used for training and technical assistance, evaluation, and other program support.
 Of the remaining funds:

 - 25% go to Tier 2 grants to develop, replicate, refine, and rigorously evaluate additional models and innovative strategies to reduce teen pregnancy.

 The TPP Program and the Personal Responsibility Education Program (PREP) are complementary federal funding streams for teen pregnancy prevention education.
-They are high-quality examples of tiered, evidence-based grant making that use evidence to inform awards and continuous program improvement.
+Read more about the TPP Program and PREP here.

 EXECUTIVE BRANCH THREATS TO THE TPP PROGRAM